pigupp/model-helper-mc/README.md

 (FYI: Models don't have hitboxes unless you add your own)

 ## Software:
-To create and edit the models, I recommend [Blockbench](https://www.blockbench.net/).
+To create and edit the models, I recommend [Blockbench][blockbench].
-And to edit the files inside Model-Helper (datapack & resourcepack) I recommend [Visual Studio Code](https://code.visualstudio.com/).
+And to edit the files inside Model-Helper (datapack & resourcepack) I recommend [Visual Studio Code][vscode].
 (⇒ but of course any text editor will do)

 ## Instructions: